ctsit/linear_data_entry_workflow/README.md

 ### Suppressing "Save & Go To Next Record"

 In a clinical data collection workflow the study coordinator is likely working with only one research participant at a time.
 In this case the "Save & Go To Next Record" button might be a distraction.
-This button can be hidden via the modules project-level configuration option _Hide "Save & Go To Next Record" button_
+This button can be hidden via the modules project-level configuration option _Hide "Save & Go To Next Record" button_.
+There are 3 options:

+* **Never**: The button will never be hidden.
+* **Everywhere but Excepted Forms**: The button will be hidden on all forms unless included under **Forms Exceptions**.
+* **Always**: The button will always be hidden, even on forms included under **Forms Exceptions**.

 ### Auto-locking forms